Thomas Green (general): Red River Campaign

 During the Red River Campaign, Green led his division of cavalry from Texas to reinforce Taylor in Louisiana to stop the advance of Maj.
 Gen. Nathaniel P. Banks toward Shreveport.
 Green participated in the Battle of Mansfield and the Battle of Pleasant Hill.
 A few days later, on April 12, 1864, Green was mortally wounded by a shell from a Federal gunboat while leading an attack on the gunboats patrolling the Red River at Blair’s Landing.
 He soon died on Blair's Plantation.
 Upon his death, Union Admiral David Dixon Porter paid tribute to the fallen Confederate cavalryman in saying that Green was "one in whom the rebels place more confidence than anyone else.
 He led his men to the very edge of the bank, they shouting and yelling like madmen—losing General Green had paralyzed them; he was worth 5,000 men to them."
 He is buried in the family plot at Oakwood Cemetery in Austin, Texas.

-Historian John D. Winters in The Civil War in Louisiana (1963) quotes a Texas soldier who fought under Green: "He was a man who, when out of whiskey, was a mild mannered gentleman, but when in good supply of old burst-head was all fight."
-Winters continues: "Well fortified with Louisiana rum, Green with a yell told [his men] that he was going to show them how to fight.
-The charge against the gunboats was made on horseback.
-Green was killed well in advance, a cannon shot taking off the top of his head. ...
-Drunk or sober, foolish or not in waging the attack, Green was a valuable man, and General Taylor lamented him."